bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 ..
 [5] In fact, most of the time :math:`\mathfrak{F}` will not contain :math:`F` since as we mentioned above, the "true" distribution is probably much more complex than any model we could come up with.

 ..
-[6] This categorization is given in *All of Statistics*, Section 6.3: Fundemental Concepts in Inference.
+[6] This categorization is given in *All of Statistics*, Section 6.3: Fundamental Concepts in Inference.
 I've found it quite a good way to think about statistics from a high level.

 ..
 [7] An important note outlined in *All of Statistics* about :math:`\theta`, point estimators and confidence intervals is that :math:`\theta` is fixed.
 Recall, that our data is drawn from a "true" distribution that has (theoretically) *exact* parameters.
 So there is a single fixed, albeit unknown, value of :math:`\theta`.
 The randomness comes in through our observations.
 Each observation, :math:`X_i`, is a drawn (randomly) from the "true" distribution so by definition a random variable.
 This means our point estimators :math:`\widehat{\theta}_n` and confidence intervals :math:`C_n` are also random variables since they are functions of random variables. |br| |br| This can all be a little confusing, so here's another way to think about it:  Say we have a "true" distribution, and we're going to draw :math:`n` samples from it.
 Ahead of time, we don't know what the values of those observations are going to be but we know they will follow the "true" distribution.
 Thus, the :math:`n` samples are :math:`n` random variables, each distributed according to the "true" distribution.
 We can then take those :math:`n` variables and combine them into a function (e.g. a point estimator like a mean) to get a estimator.
 This estimator, before we know the actual values of the :math:`n` variables, will also be a random variable.
 However, what usually happens is that the values of the :math:`n` samples are actually observed, so we plugs these realizations into our point *estimator* (i.e. the function of the :math:`n` observations) to get a point *estimate* -- a deterministic value.
 One reason we make this distinction is so that we can compute properties of our point estimator like bias and variance.
 So long story short, the point estimator is a random variable where after having realized values of the observations, we can use it to get a single fixed number called a point estimate.

 ..
-[8] Interestingly, it's very difficult to prove something to be true, whereas usually much easiser to prove it false.
+[8] Interestingly, it's very difficult to prove something to be true, whereas usually much easier to prove it false.
 The reason is that many useful statements we want to prove are universally quantified (think of statements that use the word "all").
 An example made famous by Nassim Nicholas Taleb is the "black swan" problem.
 It's almost impossible to prove the statement "all swans are white" because you'd literally have to check the colour every single swan.
 However, it's quite easy to prove it false by finding a single counter-example: a single black swan.
 That's why the scientific method and hypothesis testing is such a good framework.
 Knowing that it's difficult to prove things universally true, it sets itself up to weed out poor models of reality by allowing a systematic way of finding counter-examples (at least that's one way of looking at it).

 ..
 [9] It's probably fair that when learning elementary hypothesis testing that you don't learn about the probabilistic interpretation.
 For most students, they will never have to use hypothesis testing beyond rote application of standard tests.
 However from an understanding perspective, I find this rather unappealing.
 I at least like to have an intuition about how a method works rather than just a mechanical process thus this blog post.